Our History

 SFI Voluntary Verification Process

-In early 1999, the SFI Principles and Implementation Guidelines were expanded into a formal industry standard consistent with other national and international standards and SFI established a process for conducting voluntary verification to determine conformity with the SFI Standard.
-The SFI Voluntary Verification Process gave companies the option to audit themselves (first party), have AF&PA, a customer, or another company do it (second party), or have an independent certifier audit their practices (third party).
+In early 1999, the SFI Principles and Implementation Guidelines were expanded into a formal industry standard consistent with other national and international standards, and SFI established a process for conducting voluntary verification to determine conformity with the SFI Standard.
+The SFI Voluntary Verification Process gave companies the option to continue auditing themselves (first party), have AF&PA, a customer, or another company do it (second party), or have an independent certifier audit their practices (third party).
 Only third-party verification constituted ‘certification’.
 Those who chose to voluntarily pursue certification had to follow a standard set of procedures and practices.
 Verifiers had to meet qualification criteria, companies had to achieve specific verification indicators, and reverificaiton was required within the first 3 years and every 5 years thereafter.

 Voluntary certification was rapidly adopted, with some 700,000 acres going through third-party verification in the first year.
 By the end of 2002, over 96 million acres were certified.
 By 2004, the number of acres independently certified under the SFI program surpassed 100 million.